Non-equilibrium dynamics of charged dual-unitary circuits: Entanglement dynamics from charged solvable states

-We can move each soliton to the top, using \eqref{eq:Picharges}, obtaining \end{widetext} and then use dual unitarity \ref{eq:DUgraph} to simplify both outer diagonals of gates, and reiterate the procedure until the triangle at both edges are fully simplified.
+\end{widetext} and then use dual unitarity \ref{eq:DUgraph} to simplify both outer diagonals of gates, and reiterate the procedure until the triangle at both edges are fully simplified.
 The final result reads as

-where the extra contribution $\Xi_n(x)$ comes from the initial MPS entanglement, and ${\ln(\Xi_n(x))}/{(1-n)}$ can be thought as the Renyi entropy, on the initial state, of an interval including $2x$ sites .
+where the extra contribution $\Xi_n(x)$ comes from the initial MPS entanglement, and ${\ln(\Xi_n(x))}/{(1-n)}$ can be thought as the R\'enyi entropy, on the initial state, of an interval including $2x$ sites .
 Namely, it is written as

-Noting that this term is $o(t^0)$ we then have
+Noting that this term is $O(t^0)$ we then have

 where we used the block matching condition in Eq.~\eqref{eq:blockingcondition} to eliminate the labels $\ltb/\rtb$ from $c_i$ and $d_i$ (and $k$ is defined above Eq.~\eqref{eq:blockingcondition}).
 Indeed, using the latter condition one has